ozdekymz/test-automation-robot-UI/README.md

 # test-automation-UI-robot
-It contains all robotframework projects with Selenium Library and Python.
+It contains UI robotframework projects with Selenium Library and Python.